andmon97/FuzzyRemoteSensingSegmentation/README.md

 - Folder 'notebook' contains the notebooks, one shows the train of the model, and another (accessible on Google Colab from the button at the top) some results of the semantic classification.
 - Folder 'report' contains the final report.

+Note that the report shows the segmentation with 4 classes: a subsequent work extended the segmentation to six classes.

 ****
 ### References